1. HOME

 - a wedding or engagement welcome speech template

-Here's a handy template to use if you've been asked to make a speech welcoming a newcomer into your family.
+Here's a handy, and flexible, template to use if you've been asked to make a speech welcoming a newcomer into your family.
 Perhaps the bride or groom at a wedding reception.
 Or maybe one or other of the happy pair at their engagement party.

 It ticks off the main requirements of this type of welcome speech very effectively.